Left the scheme between April 2008 – March 2014

 How are my deferred benefits calculated?

-Your deferred benefits if you left the scheme between 1 April 2008 and 31 March 2014 are based on your membership and your final pay on leaving the scheme.
+If you left the scheme between 1 April 2008 and 31 March 2014, your benefits are based on your membership and your final pay on leaving the scheme.

 Your membership is defined by: